Dana Reeve: Illness and death

 In August 2005, ten months after the death of her husband, Reeve announced that she had been diagnosed with lung cancer.
-She had never smoked, but in her early career often sang in smoky bars and hotel lobbies.
+She had never smoked cigarettes, a primary risk factor, but early in her career often sang in bars and hotel lobbies with exposure to secondhand smoke.
+Reeve was diagnosed with non-small cell lung cancer, which is primarily seen in patients without contributing factors, such as smoking or asbestos exposure.

 In 2005, Reeve received the "Mother of the Year Award" from the American Cancer Society for her dedication and determination in raising her son after the loss of her husband.
 In her final public appearances, Reeve stated that the tumor had responded to therapy and was shrinking.
 She appeared at Madison Square Garden on January 12, 2006, and sang the Carole King song "Now and Forever" in honor of New York Rangers hockey player Mark Messier, whose number was retired that evening.

-Reeve died on March 6, 2006, at Memorial Sloan Kettering Cancer Center in New York City, 11 days before her 45th birthday.
-On the night that she died, instead of having a live performer sing the national anthem at Madison Square Garden prior to the Rangers' game, a recording of Reeve singing was played.
-She arranged for her son, Will Reeve, to live with their next door neighbors so he could finish school where he started instead of being forced to move in with relatives elsewhere.
-Her burial was at Ferncliff Cemetery in Hartsdale, New York.
+Reeve died, aged 44, on March 6, 2006, at Memorial Sloan Kettering Cancer Center in New York City, 16 months after her husband.
+On the night that she died, instead of live performers singing the national anthem at Madison Square Garden prior to the Rangers' game, a recording of Reeve singing was played.
+She arranged for her 13-year-old son, Will, to live with their next-door neighbors so he could finish school instead of being forced to move in with relatives elsewhere.

+Legacy

+On March 11, 2007, the Christopher Reeve Foundation, which Dana chaired after her husband Christopher Reeve died in October 2004, announced that it had changed its name to the Christopher & Dana Reeve Foundation on the first anniversary of her death.

+Reeve and her husband were the namesake of the Christopher and Dana Reeve Paralysis Act signed by President Barack Obama in March 2009.
+The legislation coordinates research through the National Institutes of Health into paralysis and treatments to improve the quality of lives for those living with paralysis.

 Episode 16 of the fifth season of Smallville titled "Hypnotic" is dedicated to her and the film Superman Returns is dedicated to both her and Christopher.
 The animated film Everyone's Hero (2006) is also dedicated in memory of Christopher and Dana Reeve.